inoxlang/inox/README.md

 An archive with a Linux binary and some examples is available in [release assets](https://github.com/inoxlang/inox/releases), if you want to compile the language yourself go [here](#compile-from-source).

 - uncompress the archive
-- copy `startup.ix` into to your HOME directory and modify `/home/user` at the top to the path to your homedir.
 - copy the `inox` binary to `/usr/local/bin`
   ```
   sudo cp inox /usr/local/bin/inox